pythonwithalex/mynotes/Linux/A_Practical_Guide_To_The_Linux_Command_Line.md

-## A Practical Guide to Linux via the Command Line
+## A Practical Guide to The Linux Command Line

 #### TEXT EDITORS

 If you want to use the Linux command line, you are going to be working in text.
-I find its often easiest to write to files from the terminal, even if I'm in a graphical environment with virtualized terminals.
+I find its often easiest to write to files from within the terminal, even if I'm in a graphical environment with graphical editors available.

 Today, some popular terminal-based text editors in this realm are emacs, vi/vim, nano, pico, gedit.
 I some times hear Vi enthusiasts boast that if you know how to use Vi, you are covered on any